 Will Whitman provide postcards?

 No, we would love for you to send a postcard from your city/area/country, rather than a Whitman postcard.
-The hope is that seniors will get a sense that alumni live all over the world, and that no matter where they go, they will be able to access the alumni network.
+The hope is that seniors will get a sense that alumni live and travel all over the world, and that no matter where they go, they will be able to access the alumni network.

 Should I stamp and address the postcard to the Alumni Office, or put it in an envelope and mail that?